Faradar/BMI-Calculator/README.md

 ## General Info
 This project is a simple BMI calculator.
-- Simply insert your height and your weight and it will do the rest.
+- Simply insert your name, your height and your weight and click calculate!

 ## Technologies